The Highlights of Wales Tour From Cardiff (4-days)

 Our adventure continues and today we’ll explore the south-westernmost corner of Wales.
 Departing Aberystwyth we’ll begin by travelling along the coast towards the tiny harbour town of New Quay.
 With it’s multi-coloured cottages and sandy beaches, the town has…

 Our adventure continues and today we’ll explore the south-westernmost corner of Wales.
 Departing Aberystwyth we’ll begin by travelling along the coast towards the tiny harbour town of New Quay.
 With it’s multi-coloured cottages and sandy beaches, the town has connections with Dylan Thomas, probably Wales’ most famous 20th century poet, and from the quay here you can often spot pods of Dolphins.
 Next, we continue south, passing the Presili Hills into Pembrokeshire Coast National Park, before arriving in Britain’s smallest city; St Davids.
 Despite its size the city is home to a magnificent cathedral, sited next to the Bishop’s Palace which was founded by Wales’ patron saint, St David.
 Inside the cathedral are the tombs of many influential medieval knights, as well as a shrine to St David himself.
-After exploring the city we’ll travel to Pembroke; a town dominated by one of the largest and most important castles in Anglo-Welsh history.
-Take a wander around the picturesque Castle Pond, but as you do beware of the infamous ‘Mr Nasty’ Swan who lives here.
-Now it’s time to make the short journey to the popular seaside town of Tenby.
-The evening is free to enjoy this charming harbour town, and this is where we’ll spend the final night of the tour.
+Departing the city we’ll pass Pembroke; a town dominated by one of the largest and most important castles in Anglo-Welsh history, as we make the short journey to the popular seaside town of Tenby.
+We’ll arrive by mid-afternoon, with the rest of the day free to explore the charming harbour and sea-front.
+This is where we’ll spend the final night of the tour.

 Day Four